Terms of Service FAQ

 You would need to choose a new person.
 Your fannish next-of-kin can also designate someone else as their own fannish next-of-kin.
 If A designates B as a fannish next-of-kin, then dies, and B designates C as B's fannish next-of-kin, when B dies C can control all the accounts that B controlled, which at that point would include A's.

-What if my fannish next-of-kin decides s/he's tired of being my fannish next-of-kin?
+What if my fannish next-of-kin decides they're tired of being my fannish next-of-kin?

-Either party can revoke a fannish next-of-kin agreement by sending a message to firstname.lastname@example.org.
+Either party can revoke a fannish next-of-kin agreement by sending a message to our Abuse team (this will not be an Abuse case, but our Abuse team handles the process).
 We will inform the other party that the agreement has been ended.
 Please include your username and the username of the other person involved in the agreement so we can find the right record.

 When a fan is dead or incapacitated, the fannish next-of-kin will have control of the account and can make any decisions about it, including handing it off to someone else; the Archive cannot control whether or not anyone shares password information with anyone else.
 If the fannish next-of-kin lets us know that s/he wants to stop managing the account, we will permanently suspend the account, which means that all existing content will stay in place, but nothing may be changed or added.